 CIS/2 was developed at the University of Leeds (UK) and the Steel Construction Institute (UK) in the late 1990's.
-Georgia Tech was also instrumental in the development and implementation of CIS/2.
+Chuck Eastman at Georgia Tech was very instrumental in the development and implementation of CIS/2.
 The American Institute of Steel Construction (AISC) adopted CIS/2 as their data exchange format for structural steel in 2000, however, IFC is now the focus of their interoperability strategy.

-SteelVis visualizes CIS/2 files by generating a VRML (Virtual Reality Modeling Language) file that can be viewed in VRML software or web browser plugins.
+SteelVis visualizes CIS/2 files by generating a VRML (Virtual Reality Modeling Language) file that can be displayed in VRML viewer.
 SteelVis provides a variety of ways to view a CIS/2 file including how the model is colored, text popups, a summary table, and debugging features.
 These Sample VRML Files will open in whatever viewer is associated with VRML files (.wrl extension).